-HEATING, VENTILATION, AIR CONDITIONING AND REFRIGERATION AAS: SCC
+HEATING, VENTILATION, AIR CONDITIONING AND REFRIGERATION AAS: SCC to selecting these courses.

 Completion of the two-year Heating, Ventilation, Air Conditioning and Refrigeration (HVAC/R) program at Spokane Community College prepares the student for an entry-level position in one of the most challenging occupations available.